Book today to get 10% discount off the tour price Find out more

 Meal costs and most activities are for your own account in Zanzibar, allowing for flexibility and self-guided exploration on the island.
 Zanzibar Island hosts a wide selection of restaurants offering a variety of tasty meals.
 Your trip leader joins you and can help with arranging accommodation in Zanzibar.

 Zanzibar Island has a great range of activities to offer visitors, from historical sightseeing to exciting water activities.

-Explore one of the spice plantations, an interesting and aromatic experience on Zanzibar Island, which is famous for its exotic spices.
 Stroll through the cobbled streets of the old Stone Town of Zanzibar to see traces of the Arabic history, from Medina-style shops to the impressive palaces that once belonged to wealthy Sultans.
 Other interesting activities on Zanzibar Island include a day trip to the pristine beaches of Prison Island, to see its giant tortoises.
 A full day of scuba diving in Nungwe is well worth it, as is the experience of fishing in a traditional sailing dhow.
-Island hopping and snorkelling in the clear warm waters, are also ideal ways to explore this beach paradise.
+Island hopping and snorkelling in the clear warm waters are also ideal ways to explore this beach paradise.